 - Data scientist

-As a result of the programme’s strong emphasis on working independently in a range of team situations, graduates are principally employed in technical project management and process management roles (analysis, development and optimisation) in industrial manufacturing.
-Students are actively encouraged to adopt an interdisciplinary, innovative mindset so they can play a part in defining new value chains as well as business and working-time models for Industry 4.0 environments.
-They are also able to implement the requisite technologies.
-This means graduates are well placed to enter careers in emerging areas, and assume roles such as innovation manager, systems engineer, production information scientist, shop-floor IT specialist, data scientist, security officer and usability expert.
+As a result of the programme’s strong emphasis on working independently in a range of team situations, as a graduate you are principally employed in technical project management and process management roles (analysis, development and optimisation) in industrial manufacturing.
+As a student you are actively encouraged to adopt an interdisciplinary, innovative mindset so you can play a part in defining new value chains as well as business and working-time models for Industry 4.0 environments.
+You are also able to implement the requisite technologies.
+This means you are well placed to enter careers in emerging areas, and assume roles such as innovation manager, systems engineer, production information scientist, shop-floor IT specialist, data scientist, security officer and usability expert.